huzlak/workshop-jupyter-convert/README.md

 ### Limitations
 - Resulting jupyter notebook needs to be moved to workshop directory in order to properly work as it depends on scripts located in the workshop repo.
-- Converting scripts add `export TERM=xterm` into resulting files.
-This is required for embeded scripts to work.
-It could be removed if I'd know a way to change default `TERM` for my jupyter kernel.